cweiske/phorkie/README.rst

   - repositories can be cloned
   - clone url can be displayed
   - remote pastes can be forked (rel="vcs-git" and gist.github.com)
+  - single click forking of forks on different servers to your own
 - paste editing

   - add new files